 The Junior League of Miami plans to transform the historic Deering Estate for the 2018 Miami Showhouse; open to the public from April 14 - 29, 2018.

 The Junior League of Miami will host its biennial leading fundraiser, the Miami Showhouse, in 2018 at the historic Deering Estate located along the edge of Biscayne Bay at 16701 SW 72nd Avenue in Palmetto Bay, Fla.
 Dozens of the most sought-after interior and landscape designers will temporarily transform select interior and exterior spaces, many of which are rarely open to the public.
 The public will have the unique opportunity from April 14- 29 to explore the famed residence reinterpreted with modern touches.
-Proceeds of the 2018 Miami Showhouse will benefit the mission and community projects of the Junior League of Miami.Reserve Your Tickets
+Proceeds of the 2018 Miami Showhouse will benefit the mission and community projects of the Junior League of Miami.Purchase Tickets

 The Deering Estate